UVA Logo

 Reason for Policy:

-The University can benefit from faculty taking part in external opportunities in order to foster intellectual development and research collaborations.
+The University can benefit from faculty taking part in external opportunities to foster intellectual development and research collaborations.
 The University has established guidelines for faculty holding appointments at other institutions or organizations.

 Definition of Terms in Statement: